nkorolko/Online_Clinical_Trials/README.md

 35% smaller (14% smaller, respectively) relative to state-of-the-art covariate-adaptive randomization approaches.
 Correspondingly, we expect that our approach could substantially reduce both the duration and operating costs of a clinical trial.
-This computationally tractable assignment mechanism is an ecient alternative to existing covariate-adaptive randomization methods.
+This computationally tractable assignment mechanism is an effcient alternative to existing covariate-adaptive randomization methods.